Area Law from Loop Quantum Gravity: One-link states

 In this limit the leading term in the entanglement entropy is indeed linear in $c j$, recovering the long sought area law.
+The expression for $c$ is then straightforwardly determined to be $c=2\pi \gamma$.

+We remark that the area law is indeed an upper bound for the entanglement reachable by these states.
+In particular, there are non-logarithmic corrections scaling like the volume of the system.
+One consequence is that these states cannot be seen even locally as finite temperature equilibrium states.
+In quantum cosmology, if one sought to find reduced density matrices that represent thermal states, these should be obtained by tracing out high energy states.
+The ground state --- or the low lying states --- will only feature the area law.
+On the other hand, these states can be topologically ordered.
+Topological order does indeed consist in a global constraint on the allowed configurations on the boundary, resulting in a negative correction to the entanglement entropy \cite{PhysRevA.71.022315, PhysRevLett.96.110404, PhysRevLett.96.110405,renyi}.

 The function $p(m)$ also naturally suppresses contributions at small values of $m$ in this limit, justifying the approximation that replaces the sum by the integral.
 It is very interesting that the state that we have found is very similar to the original proposal, up to an exponentially suppressed factor, which is negligible where $f(m)$ actually contributes, but suppresses regions which would otherwise have contributed in the original proposal.
 The constant $c$ also emerges naturally and plays precisely the same role as the Barbero-Immirzi parameter $\gamma$, and \Ref{eq:limit} is exactly the semi-classical large $j$ regime in the covariant formalism of LQG \cite{Han:2013tap}.
-Recall that the boost operator $K_z$ was related to $L_z$ via the simplicity constraint $\vec{K}=\gamma\vec{L}$, which followed from an action quadratic in the tetrad.
-One might be tempted to interpret the extra exponential correction we find here as a non-linear correction arising from quantum effects.
-Combining our proposal with the well known construction of multiple link coherent spin-network state \cite{Thiemann:2000bw, Thiemann:2000ca, Livine:CI2007, Bianchi:2009ky}, our new state $\ket{\Psi}$ in $\h_\Gamma$ is found to be
+Recall that the boost operator $K_z$ was related to $L_z$ via the simplicity constraint